Brandon Browner: Calgary Stampeders

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Browner signed with the Seattle Seahawks and started every game of the 2011 season.
-Highlights of that season included a Seattle-record 94 yard interception return against the New York Giants in a Week 5 victory and two interceptions in a win against Vince Young and the Philadelphia Eagles on December 1, 2011.
+Highlights of that season included a Seattle-record 94-yard interception return against the New York Giants in a Week 5 victory and two interceptions in a win against Vince Young and the Philadelphia Eagles on December 1, 2011.
 Browner was suspended for four games in 2012 for violating the NFL's performance-enhancing drug policy for using a prescription drug.
 Despite this setback, Browner was added to the 2012 Pro Bowl roster as a replacement for an injured Carlos Rogers.

 On December 18, 2013, the NFL erroneously reported Browner was facing an indefinite suspension for again violating the NFL's performance-enhancing drug rules.
 The suspension kept him from playing in Super Bowl XLVIII against the Denver Broncos.
-Without Browner, the Seahawks won the Super Bowl 43-8 to give the franchise their first championship.
+Without Browner, the Seahawks won the Super Bowl 43–8 to give the franchise their first championship.

 The suspension was later changed to reflect a substance abuse issue related to missing drug tests during the time Browner was unsigned by an NFL team and played football in the CFL, prior to the Seahawks contract.
 On March 4, 2014, he was officially reinstated by the NFL.
 His suspension was reduced to the first four games of the 2014 season.

 New England Patriots

 On March 14, 2014, Browner signed with the New England Patriots on a three-year, $17 million contract.
 After serving his 4-game suspension, Browner was inactive for the next 2 games.
 He made his season debut in week 7 against the New York Jets, where Browner recorded a tackle.
 Browner finished the season with 25 tackles and an interception in 9 games.
-He helped the Patriots win Super Bowl XLIX over his former team, the Seattle Seahawks 28-24.
-In the Super Bowl, Browner recorded 3 tackles.
+He helped the Patriots win Super Bowl XLIX over his former team, the Seattle Seahawks 28–24.
+In the Super Bowl, Browner recorded three tackles.
 With 26 seconds left, he blocked Jermaine Kearse on a pick play on second and goal from the one yard line, enabling Malcolm Butler to make the game-sealing interception.

 At the start of free agency, the Patriots did not pick up a $2 million roster bonus due to him, making him a free agent eligible to sign with any team.